synaodev/leviathan-racket/README.md

     - libgcc_s_seh-1.dll
     - libstdc++-6.dll
   - If vcpkg fails to build SDL2 using MinGW and cites the `-mwindows` flag as a problem for pkgconfig, open SDL2's portfile and comment out the call to `vcpkg_fixup_pkgconfig`.
-  - When running cmake, you then need to specifiy your target triplet and your compiler locations like this: `cmake <build-root> -G "MinGW Makefiles" -DCMAKE_C_COMPILER=<mingw-gcc-posix> -DCMAKE_CXX_COMPILER=<mingw-g++-posix> -DCMAKE_RC_COMPILER=<mingw-windres> -DCMAKE_TOOLCHAIN_FILE=<vcpkg-root>/scripts/buildsystems/vcpkg.cmake -DVCPKG_TARGET_TRIPLET=x64-mingw-<linking-type>`
+  - When running cmake, you then need to specifiy your target triplet and your compiler locations like this: `cmake <build-root> -G "MinGW Makefiles" -DCMAKE_C_COMPILER=<mingw-gcc-posix> -DCMAKE_CXX_COMPILER=<mingw-g++-posix> -DCMAKE_RC_COMPILER=<mingw-windres> -DCMAKE_TOOLCHAIN_FILE=<vcpkg-root>/scripts/buildsystems/vcpkg.cmake -DVCPKG_TARGET_TRIPLET=x64-mingw-dynamic`
   - If cross-compiling, leave out the `-G "MinGW Makefiles"` argument.
-## Tools
+## Scripts/Tools
-The dependencies required to run the python scripts are in `tools/requirements.txt`.
+The dependencies required to run the python scripts are in `requirements.txt`.
+The bash scripts only run on Linux, unfortunately.
-- `tools/alpha.py` fixes transparency problems in an image.
-Mostly used to correct BFMC's auto-generated font atlases.
+- `build-win32.sh` creates a cross platform Win32 build environment using vcpkg, cmake, and mingw.
-- `tools/config.py` generates a default 'boot.cfg' file in a given directory.
+- `default-config.py` generates a default configuration file called `boot.cfg`.
+- `edit-tileset.py` opens an editor that allows for modification of tileset attributes.
-- `tools/palette.py` generates palettes and indexed textures from a given texture atlas.
+- `make-palette.py` generates palettes and index textures from a given texture atlas.
+- `symlink-pref.sh` creates symlinks for SDL_PrefPath() directories in the "data" folder.